bellmcp/Decibel-Airlines-Reservation-System/README.md

 # What I Learned :

-* Developed a user interface within the Windows Forms App (.NET Framework) using ToolStrip, TextBox, Label & Button.
+* Developed a user interface within the Java GUI Application using NetBeans IDE.
+* Parsing data between multiple form application.
 * Implemented functinality to the UI: `buttonClick`, `disableButtons`, `newGame`, & `resetCount`.
-* Integrated Tic Tac Toe logic strategy to the `winnerCheck` function. (based on [Wikipedia's strategy](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy))

 # Future ideas include :

-* Add an ability to have the X and O on the board be different colors.
+* Add an ability to manage multiple flights and bookings.
-* Implement an unbeatable AI in single player mode.
-* Welcome screen to let player switch between single player and multiplayer mode.
+* Implement an database management system such as save all current sessions and ability to restore.
+* Administrator Log-in screen and account mangagement feature.

 `Copyright © 2017 Wutipat Khamnuansin, All rights reserved.`